RRIB Projects include:

 In June 2017, the Additions to Reserve (ATR) has been approved.
 Chalet Lodge Property is now officially Reserve Property.
 The official announcement had taken place August 28, 2017 with government officials in attendance.

-The Chalet Lodge and property consists of 22 acres of land, a lodge building of approximately 3500 sq. feet, a 3 bedroom house, 6 usable cabins, 14 cabins in total, a sauna, and an indoor pool.
+The Chalet Lodge and property consists of 22 acres of land, a lodge building of approximately 3500 sq. feet, 6 usable cabins with washroom/shower in each.
+1 cabin is 100% accessible.
 The property is serviced with electricity, water, and sewage (septic tanks).
 The Red Rock Indian Band is currently working on moving this economic initiative forward.

 Commercial Properties/Real Estate Investments

 The Red Rock Indian Band has purchased on and off reserve commercial properties.
 They own and lease offices in Nipigon, Red Rock and Thunder Bay.
 In 2008, the Red Rock Indian Band purchased an office building in the Township of Red Rock.
 Since that time, a forestry company has leased the office space.
 The band purchased and renovated the old Elk Hall in the Township of Nipigon and has signed a 10 year lease with a community organization.
 In 2008, the Red Rock Indian Band also purchased and renovated an old school in the city of Thunder Bay.
 This building has since been utilized by a community organization that has committed to a 10 year lease as well.
 Long term leases will help pay for the purchase of the properties and provide long term income for the Band.

 East West Tie Transmission Project